ASFHyP3/OpenData/s1-orbits/README.md

 ## Accessing the Sentinel-1 Orbit Data

 The Sentinel-1 Orbits dataset is located in the public `s1-orbits` AWS S3 bucket.
 The dataset is organized into two folders seperating the two orbit types:
 * `POEORB/`: The precise orbit ephemerides (POE) data.
-This data is the most precise orbit data and can take a couple days to be created.
+This is the most precise orbit data and can take a couple days to be created.
 * `RESORB/`: The restituded orbit data.
 This data is less precise and is uploaded the same day as an aquisition.

 ## Contact